Small Space Gardening

 Healthy Plants, Healthy Air

 Larger, vigorously growing plants are more effective in cleansing the air.
-Keep your houseplants growing strong by watering properly and feeding them regularly.
-Use Miracle-Gro® Indoor Plant Food once a week.
-Simply apply the recommended number of pumps to the soil surface, and water in.
+Start your houseplants out right and keep them growing strong by planting them in Miracle-Gro® Indoor Potting Mix, watering properly, and feeding them regularly with Miracle-Gro® Indoor Plant Food (following label directions, of course).
+Simply apply the recommended number of pumps to the soil surface and water in.